PMArkive/NintendoClients_wiki/Pia-Overview.md

-PIA is Nintendo's networking library that provides a framework to set up and maintain peer-to-peer connections.
+Pia is Nintendo's networking library that provides a framework to set up and maintain peer-to-peer connections.

 ### Matchmaking
-PIA supports three different network types.
+Pia supports three different network types.

 <table>
   <tr>
     <td><b>NEX</b></td><td>Matchmaking is done by game servers (with <a href="NEX-Overview-(Game-Servers)">NEX</a>).
 This mode often requires NAT traversal.</td>
   </tr>
   <tr>
     <td><b>LDN</b></td><td>This is the default mode for local multiplayer.
-PIA uses <a href="https://switchbrew.org/wiki/LDN_services">nn::ldn</a> to find and connect to other consoles.
+Pia uses <a href="https://switchbrew.org/wiki/LDN_services">nn::ldn</a> to find and connect to other consoles.
 This mode is only available on Nintendo Switch.</td>
   </tr>
   <tr>
     <td><b>LAN</b></td><td>This is an alternative mode for local multiplayer.
 It can usually be enabled by pressing L + R + Left Stick in one of the menus.
-In this mode, PIA uses UDP broadcast packets to find other consoles (see [[LAN Protocol]]).
+In this mode, Pia uses UDP broadcast packets to find other consoles (see [[LAN Protocol]]).
 This mode is only available on Nintendo Switch.
   </tr>
 </table>

 ### Protocol
 All peer-to-peer packets are sent through UDP.
-The packet format is described [here](PIA-Protocol).
-Once a connection between consoles has been established they talk to each other through a bunch of [protocols](PIA-Protocols).
-Most of these are only used internally by PIA to set up and manage the connections.
+The packet format is described [here](Pia-Protocol).
+Once a connection between consoles has been established they talk to each other through a bunch of [protocols](Pia-Protocols).
+Most of these are only used internally by Pia to set up and manage the connections.
 The following protocols may be used to exchange game-specific data:

 * [[Reliable Protocol]]
 * [[Unreliable Protocol]]